QuestPDF/QuestPDF-Documentation/docs/api-reference/skip-once.md

 - This container changes the default rendering behaviour.
 - Its child is not visible on the first occurrence page.
-- If the parent is visible on more than one page, the element is visible on the second page of occurrence and all following ones.
+- If the parent is visible on more than one page, the element is visible on all subsequent pages.

 ```csharp
 .SkipOnce()